Agriville/AgriVille/README.md

 # AgriVille
-- a simple but fun farming game
+- A simple but fun farming game
+- Still in beta